 - Salt and pepper

-Preheat the oven to80C, place the ribs on a baking sheet, and season generously with salt and pepper.
+Preheat the oven to 375 degrees, place the ribs on a baking sheet, and season generously with salt and pepper.
 Coat an oven safe pot large enough to accommodate all the meat with olive oil (a dutch oven is perfect.)
 Heat the oil in the pot over high heat.
 Add the ribs to the pot — you should hear a sizzling sound, and if you don't, your pot's not hot enough.
 Wait until it's very hot and listen for the sizzle!
 (We are searing the meat, which can only be done over high heat — this seals in the juices, caramelizes the surface, and reduces the cooking time.)
 Brown the ribs very well, about three minutes per side, then remove them from the pot and set aside.

 Add the onion and garlic to the pot and cook over medium-high heat until soft, about 5 minutes.
 Add the carrots and thyme, and continue to cook until everything is browning nicely, about 15 minutes.
 The vegetables should be very brown, and the bottom of your pot will become brown, too.
 This is okay.
 In fact, it's great!
 It's flavor!
 Pour in about a 1/4 cup of water and use a deglazing spatula (a wooden one with a flat edge is best), to scrape the bottom of the pan, working all that wonderful flavor back into the sauce.
 Once the water has completely evaporated, add the tomato paste, and cook until it browns as well, about 10 minutes.
 Add the wine and scrape the bottom of the pan again.
 Bring to a boil, then lower to a simmer, do not cover, and reduce the mixture by about half — this will take about 20 minutes.